dbt-labs/docs.getdbt.com/website/blog/2022-05-19-redshift-configurations-dbt-model-optimizations.md

 Here's a visualization of the data stored on our nodes:
 ![Key-Based-2.png](/img/blog/2022-05-19-redshift-configurations-dbt-model-optimizations/Key-Based-2.png)

 You can see above that because we distributed `visitors` on `person_id` as well, the nodes received the associated data we outlined above.
-We did have some null `person_ids`, though.
-Those will be treated as a key value and distributed to one node.
+We did have some null `person_ids` - those will be treated as a key value and distributed to one node.

 **When to use key-based distribution**

 Key-based distribution is great for when you’re really stepping it up.
-If we can dial in to our commonly joined data, then we can **leverage** the benefits of **co-locating** the data on the same node.
+If we can dial in to our commonly joined data, then we can leverage the benefits of **co-locating** the data on the same node.
 This means our worker can have the data they need to complete the tasks they have **without duplicating** the amount of storage we need.

 ### Things to keep in mind when working with these configurations